This French Onion Burger is the ultimate comfort food burger with caramelized onions and super melty fontina cheese.

-I started off preparing the onions.
-I basically wanted them not only to be caramelized but to boast the flavors of a French Onion Soup.
-I sliced the onions super thin.
+Prep the onions first.
+I wanted them not only to be caramelized but to boast the flavors of a French Onion Soup.
+Slice the onions super thin.
 You can do this either by hand or with a mandolin.
 I heated up a pan with butter AND oil and added the onions in.
 After they went through their caramelization process, I added some black pepper, Worcestershire sauce and beef broth and let them cook down a bit more, just to get all that good flavor infused the onions.

 Grill your burgers to your liking.
 I like mine a nice pink medium.
 It took about 12 minutes to get these big boys cooked.
 Be sure not to keep your flame up too high.
 After I got good grill marks and the meat released a bit from the grates, I flipped them over, reduced the heat and covered the grill.
 Once the burgers were looking good, I put my fontina cheese on top and closed the top again just until it was all beautiful and melty.
 Oh man, I love fontina cheese.
 It melts so perfectly.
 If you haven't tried fontina yet, this is a great reason to do so.

 Check out this video I put together showing the easy steps in putting together this French Onion Burger!

 A beefy, satisfying burger smothered in caramelized jammy onions as a nod to French Onion soup.